ahmadalege/mongodb/README.md

 ```
 ![8  count total documents](https://github.com/ahmadalege/mongodb/assets/131969880/87b6214b-ccb3-48c2-a654-6fadd562452d)

-We can see have 431 documents in books and 2548 documents in the restaurant collection.
+We can see 431 documents in books and 2548 documents in the restaurant collection.

-# $group is used just as in SQL, it is used to group documents, and then other operations can be performed on the groups.
+# $group is used just as in SQL, it is used to group documents, and other operations can be performed on the groups.
 Let's see a basic grouping operation:

 >To see the books categories and food types in the restaurants
  ```